Sign up to receive beautynews, product samples, couponsand more.

 When you’re illuminating your face, don’t let your eyebrows feel left out.
 Use a hint of highlight on them, too!
 With a highlighter eyebrow pencil, like the L’Oréal Paris Brow Stylist Brow Raiser Highlighter Duo, trace under your eyebrows and blend out using your fingertip.
 Just a touch of a glow beneath your eyebrows can help give the illusion of a higher arch.

-If your hands aren’t so steady and your shading skills have some room for improvement, there is an easy fix.
+If your hands aren’t so steady and your shading skills have some room for improvement, there's an easy fix.
 Concealer can be used to help give your eyebrows a sharper shape and save even the messiest of arches.
-Grab a creamy concealer, like the L’Oréal Paris True Match™ Super-Blendable Multi-Use Concealer, and a small concealer brush, and get to work.
+Grab a creamy concealer, like the L’Oréal Paris True Match™ Super-Blendable Multi-Use Concealer, and a small concealer brush and get to work.
 Just place the product along the edges of your eyebrows and blend outwards to help redefine.

 Now that your eyebrows will look positively on point, make sure the rest of your face does, too.
 Instead of rocking a ton of makeup, let your eyebrows stand out with a no makeup, makeup routine.
-Our article, How to Rock The No Makeup, Makeup Look, will show you the ropes.
+Our article, How To Rock The No Makeup, Makeup Look: The Complete Tutorial, will show you the ropes.